metamath/lamp-guide/docs/index.md

 Try to create your own proof, consulting the known proof when you get stuck.

-If you're recreating an existing proof, and stop reading before that proof, you *can* (and in most cases *should*) reuse the same ids for the hypotheses and goal.
+If you're recreating an existing proof, and stop reading before that proof, you *can* (and in most cases *should*) reuse the same labels for the hypotheses and goal.
-The current context won't include labels of the proof you're recreating, so metamath-lamp won't complain about it.
+The current context won't include the labels of the proof you're recreating, so metamath-lamp won't complain about it.
-If you're intentionally creating an *alternative* proof of the same goal, for eventual use in the database, then you *do* need to use different ids.
+If you're intentionally creating an *alternative* proof of the same goal, for eventual use in the database, then you *do* need to use different labels.

 ### Loading existing metamath-lamp proofs